umarhassan-mitodl/res.sp-001-spring-2024/content/pages/the-dis-method.md

 Low-income residents of urban villages in China are negatively affected by (a) adverse health effects, (b) high cost of air conditioning, (c) high cost of building maintenance, and (d) social isolation.
 These negative effects are caused by (a) the urban heat island effect, (b) the lack of community, (c) the lack of vegetation, (d) the high building density in urban villages, and (e) the large distance of urban villages from cooling centers in the city.
 The problem occurs mainly inside residents’ homes during July and August, and in particular during days with heat-carrying winds.

 Once you’ve written your problem statement, you can assess it for problem structuring (how well the statement follows the D.I.S. method) and problem understanding (how correct the statement is), and improve it based on the results of these assessments.
 You can use a generative text tool like ChatGPT to assess problem structuring effectively, but not problem understanding, which requires an expert for assessment.
-For detailed assessment guidelines and instructions on how to use generative text tools to do it, go [here](https://docs.google.com/document/d/1GY0e41J5bzD8lipLHmatq8WsrjkFGO-rvHVaU8asjbA/edit?usp=sharing).
+For detailed assessment guidelines and instructions on how to use generative text tools to do it, go {{% resource_link "395b3e4f-1d11-41bb-8fb9-4caf9bf98e22" "here" %}}.

 ## Step 3x.
 Optional: Use a Generative Text Tool to Create Your Problem Statement